pboutinaud/SHiVAi/step_by_step/README.md

 ```

 > Notes:\
 > Feel free to use any Python environment manager.
-The one I gave here, `venv`, is common and lightweigh, but this can be done using any other one.\
+The one I gave here, `venv`, is common, lightweigh, and usually natively provided with Python distributions.
+But this can be done using any other one.\
 > If you don't have any Python distribution already installed on your machine, there is plenty of material available online that will guide you through this (even more so now with the advances of LLM-based chat-bots)

 ## 3. Running Shivai